matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 and manage load balancing, offering a single access point for accessing Pods, which can be crucial for scaling and ensuring the high availability of applications.

-6) Describe how GKE integrates with other GCP services for a complete cloud solution.
+6) Describe how GKE integrates with other GCP services for a complete cloud solution?
 Answer: GKE integrates seamlessly with a range of GCP services to provide a comprehensive cloud solution.
 This includes Cloud Storage for persistent storage, Cloud SQL for managed database services, Cloud Pub/Sub for event-driven messaging, and Cloud Functions for serverless computing.
 Integration with Identity and Access Management (IAM) ensures secure access